 The Cooper License covers approximately 5,000 square kilometers and is located in license area 2012A offshore in the economical waters of Namibia (the "Cooper Block").
-The Company holds a 32.5% working interest in the Cooper License, the National Petroleum Corporation of Namibia ("NAMCOR") holds a 10% working interest, AziNam Ltd ("AziNam") holds a 32.5% working interest, and Tullow Namibia Limited ("Tullow Namibia"), holds a 25% working interest.
+During 2014, the Company entered into several farmout agreements regarding the Cooper Block (the "2014 Farm Out Agreement") pursuant to which the Company held a 32.5% working interest in the Cooper License, the National Petroleum Corporation of Namibia ("NAMCOR") held a 10% working interest, AziNam Ltd ("AziNam") held a 32.5% working interest, and Tullow Namibia Limited ("Tullow Namibia"), held a 25% working interest.
 The Company, AziNam and Tullow Namibia proportionally carry NAMCOR's working interest during the exploration period.